elastic/android-agent-demo/README.md

 Once the EDOT Collector is running, its endpoint will be `http://localhost:4318`.

-You don't need to set it for this sample application, as it has already been done [here](app/src/main/java/co/elastic/otel/android/sample/MyApp.kt).
-So, for this sample application use case, once the EDOT Collector is running, you're ready to go to the next step.
+You don't need to set it for this demo application, as it has already been done [here](app/src/main/java/co/elastic/otel/android/demo/MyApp.kt).
+So, for this demo application use case, once the EDOT Collector is running, you're ready to go to the next step.

 #### For Windows